troyhacks/MoonLight/docs/moonbase/module/liveScripts.md

 <img width="396" alt="image" src="https://github.com/user-attachments/assets/953346f2-780d-4c61-8e73-7ba7bd228041" />

-MoonLight is based on nodes (see [Virtual layers](https://moonmodules.org/MoonLight/moonbase/module/virtual/) and [Physical layer](https://moonmodules.org/MoonLight/moonbase/module/physical/)) where each node can run precompiled layouts, effects or modifiers but alternatively, each node can also run a live script, uploaded on the esp32 file system (.sc files).
+MoonLight is based on nodes (see [Effects](https://moonmodules.org/MoonLight/moonbase/module/effects/) and [Drivers](https://moonmodules.org/MoonLight/moonbase/module/drivers/)) where each node can run precompiled layouts, effects or modifiers but alternatively, each node can also run a live script, uploaded on the esp32 file system (.sc files).
 Currently this only works on esp32-S3 boards as normal esp32 boards do not have enough memory to flash MoonLight with the Live Scripts option.

 This module shows all running live scripts